petergoldstein/dalli/README.md

 **serializer**: The serializer to use for objects being stored (ex.
 JSON).
 Default is Marshal.

 **compress**: Boolean, if true Dalli will gzip-compress values larger than compression_min_size.
+Can be overridden on a per-request basis.
 Default is true.

 **compression_min_size**: Minimum value byte size for which to attempt compression.
-Default is 1K.
+Default is 4K.

 **compressor**: The compressor to use for objects being stored.
 Default is zlib, implemented under `Dalli::Compressor`.